The Knight engine was adopted after almost a year of extensive testing.

 1916 Moline Knight on the original test track.

+Interested readers should also refer to W.O.K.R.
 STARTER number 127, Apr - Jun 1994 as well as the W.O.K.R.
+LIBRARY for more information on the Moline / R&V family of vehicles.

 Enthusiasts should also make contact with the